Nickelodeon (Middle Eastern and North African TV channel): NickToons

 Nicktoons is a satellite channel for Arab kids that airs animated Nickelodeon shows dubbed in Arabic.
 It airs reruns of old Nickelodeon programming in Arabic.
-The channel launched on February 15, 2017, on OSN.
+The channel launched on 15 February 2017, on OSN.

-Nicktoons Arabia uses Nicktoons UK & Ireland's 2014 on-air broadcast design package produced by "Beautiful Creative".
+Nicktoons Arabia used Nicktoons UK & Ireland's 2014 on-air broadcast design package produced by "Beautiful Creative".
 It also has an English audio.

 TeenNick

 TeenNick is a video on demand channel for Arab kids that airs Nickelodeon's live-action TV series.
 It airs reruns of old and new Nickelodeon programming in English with Arabic subtitles.
-The channel launched on April 15, 2017, on OSN PLAY.
+The channel launched on 15 April 2017.

 Programming

 The animated shows currently airing on Nickelodeon Arabia are in Arabic and English.
 The live-action TeenNick shows originally aired in English with Arabic subtitles.
 However, original social shows produced by Nickelodeon Arabia's own studio, such as Shoof Kids and Jamaatna, were also in Arabic.

 Most of the network shows were outdated, older series at the time that have already been cancelled or have ended before their debut, with the exception of SpongeBob SquarePants, although they are considered fairly never-before-seen by most of the Arab audience at one time, in either their English or Arabic formats.
 There were even several series yet to debut on Nickelodeon Arabia, with exception of The Fairly OddParents, which apparently already settled on Disney Channel Arabia in 2006, and settled on Nicktoons Arabia years later in 2017.
 Fairly OddParents characters would appear in activity segments from Nickelodeon Magazine cutouts.

 Like most Arab channels, Nickelodeon was subject to censorship, but this is by far limited to simply scenes of French kissing, although any mention of said kisses are retained.
 This was similar to the censorship on MTV Arabia, but after the relaunch, there is no censorship.

-In 2018, Nickelodeon Arabia premiered the Nick India original, Motu Patlu.